Anomaly Detection With ML And AI : An Introduction

 3) Semi-Supervised Detection

 The two strategies mentioned above are combined in semi-supervised detection.
 It’s essential to strike the correct balance between efficiency and precision.
-Controlling how AI learns while using unsupervised learning techniques to automate feature learning with unstructured data frequently enables combining the finest aspects of both worlds.
+Controlling how AI anomaly detection learns while using unsupervised learning techniques to automate feature learning with unstructured data frequently enables combining the finest aspects of both worlds.